 The federal law that can be manipulated in a case by case basis states that the minimum age for enlistment in the United States military is 17 (with parental consent) and 18 (without parental consent).
 The maximum age is 35.
-However, Department of Defense policy allows the individual services to specify the maximum age of enlistment based upon their unique requirements.
+The Department of Defense policy allows the individual services to specify the maximum age of enlistment based upon their unique requirements.
 The Air Force tends to have an older upper limit for enlistment, whereas the Marine Corps' cutoff age is younger than the other branches of the service.

 Each branch of the military has set maximum ages for those without any prior service enlistment.
 For those with prior enlistment, the circumstances will vary significantly case by case, so it is best to check with the branch you want to reenlist into to find out your eligibility.

-The individual services have set the following maximum ages for non-prior service enlistment:
+The individual services have set the following maximum ages for non-prior service enlistment.

 Active Duty None-Prior Service